panoptic-labs/docs/research/2025-06-30-short-strangles-straddles/short-strangles-vs-straddles.md

 In the backtest results, cumulative performance of ETH short straddle and strangle strategies across daily, weekly, and monthly rolling intervals.
 Each subplot highlights how premia collection, directional payoff, and net return vary under different volatility regimes and strategy designs.
 To evaluate the risk-return characteristics of short volatility strategies on ETH, we compare short straddles (monthly 50 delta options) and short strangles (monthly 30 delta options) across three rolling intervals: daily, weekly, and monthly.
 The charts decompose returns into premia (fees earned while the option remains out-of-the-money), payoff (realized token movement due to price breaches), and the net return, allowing for detailed insight into how these strategies perform under different market regimes.

 ![](5.png)
-**Figure 5:e**Daily-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.
+**Figure 5:** Daily-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.

 ![](6.png)
-**Figure 6:**Weekly-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.
+**Figure 6:** Weekly-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.

 ![](7.png)
-**Figure 7:**Monthly-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.
+**Figure 7:** Monthly-rolling returns for ETH short strangle (30 delta) and short straddle (50 delta) strategies from May 2024 to April 2025.